For the firms that carry it and the attorneys who do it every day.

 What the data revealed became the Berthier Legal Resilience Assessment™.

-Today I partner with a select number of trauma-centered law firms to build the organizational systems that give attorneys the staying power the hardest work in law demands.
+Today I partner with trauma-centered law firms to build the organizational systems that give attorneys the staying power the hardest work in law demands.

 FROM INSIGHT TO INFRASTRUCTURE